FormidableLabs/victory-native-xl/website/docs/cartesian/bar/bar.md

 - `bottomRight?: number`: Defines the radius of the bottom-right corner of the Bar.
 If not provided, the default is 0 (no rounding).
 - `bottomLeft?: number`: Defines the radius of the bottom-left corner of the Bar.
 If not provided, the default is 0 (no rounding).

+### `dataLength`

+An optional `dataLength` prop allows you to set the desired data length when calculating bar width.

+This overrides the default calculation of `points.length`.
+Most useful in when dealing with time series, and rendering a known amount of time, but with various amounts of data so the bar widths can stay consistent across graphs.

 ### `children`

-A `children` pass-thru that will be rendered inside of the Skia `Path` element, useful if you'd like to make e.g. a gradient path.
+A `children` pass-thru that will be rendered inside the Skia `Path` element, useful if you'd like to make e.g. a gradient path.

 ### Paint properties